TheThingsIndustries/lorawan-stack-docs/doc/content/devices/the-things-node/_index.md

 **Start** the Arduino Software (IDE).

-The Things Network has written two excellent Arduino libraries ([The Things Network Arduino Library](https://github.com/TheThingsNetwork/arduino-device-lib) and [The Things Node Arduino Library](https://github.com/TheThingsNetwork/arduino-node-lib)) for the Things Uno. **The Things Network** library provides functions to communicate with {{% tts %}} (E.g. device activation, sending data, etc). **The Things Node** library helps you to configure the sensors and reading sensor data from onboard sensors (E.g. configuring the onboard temperature sensor and reading the temperature).
+The Things Network has written two Arduino libraries ([The Things Network Arduino Library](https://github.com/TheThingsNetwork/arduino-device-lib) and [The Things Node Arduino Library](https://github.com/TheThingsNetwork/arduino-node-lib)) for the Things Node. **The Things Network** library provides functions to communicate with {{% tts %}} (E.g. device activation, sending data, etc). **The Things Node** library helps you to configure the sensors and read sensor data from onboard sensors (E.g. configuring the onboard temperature sensor and reading the temperature).

 In the Arduino IDE, select **Sketch &#8594; Include Library &#8594; Manage Libraries…** or **Tools &#8594; Manage Libraries…** from the menu bar.